All chocolate comes from cacao beans. Photo courtesy of Amano Chocolate, a NIBBLE Top Pick Of The Week.

 BITTERSWEET CHOCOLATE

 Sweetened dark chocolate contains at least 35% chocolate liquor, in addition to sugar and cocoa butter.
-The darkest eating chocolate with the most intense cacao flavor. it can also be used for baking.
+The darkest chocolate with the most intense cacao flavor, bittersweet can also be used for baking.
 When expressed as a percentage of cacao in a bar, bittersweet chocolates have 70% or more.
-Common percentages on bars are 70%, 73%, 85% and 99%.
+The common percentages of bars are 70%, 73%, 85%, 99%, and 100%.
 Percentages are based on the manufacturer’s preference and formula or “recipe.”

 This tasting disk from Michel